-We've all had days, weeks and for some even months when we have felt out of control and more stress than normal.
-Stress can leave us feeling overwhelmed, anxious, depressed, short tempered, unable to cope, emotional plus is a major cause of insomnia.
-There are many forms of insomnia for example not being able to stay asleep or the opposite having trouble falling asleep, but in this blog we will focus on mainly on stress and how it contributes to insomnia.
+We've all had days, weeks, and even months when we felt out of control and more stressed than usual.
+Stress can leave us feeling overwhelmed, anxious, depressed, short-tempered, unable to cope, emotional, and a significant cause of insomnia.
+There are many forms of insomnia, for example, not being able to stay asleep or the opposite having trouble falling asleep.
+In this blog, we will focus mainly on stress and how it contributes to insomnia.

-Stress is a reaction that occurs within the body when the Sympathetic Nervous System is over stimulated or overactive.
-When person is presented with a challenging situation, whether it be running late for an appointment, pressures of work, family or financial problems, finding ourselves on the wrong side of the law or struggling to accept some terrible news, a stress response is triggered.
+Stress is a reaction that occurs when the Sympathetic Nervous System is overstimulated or overactive.
+When a person is confronted with a challenging situation, whether it be running late for an appointment, pressures of work, family or financial problems, finding ourselves on the wrong side of the law or struggling to accept some terrible news, a stress response is triggered.

-Within the body the are two major components of the nervous system the first is the Sympathetic Nervous System and it's what keeps us awake, motivated, balanced and is heightened when it senses danger.
+Within the body, there are two significant components of the nervous system.
+The first is the Sympathetic Nervous System, and it is what keeps us awake, motivated, balanced and is heightened when it senses danger.
 The second component is the Parasympathetic Nervous System, which relaxes and calms the body.
 It is responsible for digestion, bowel movements, sexual arousal, salivation, and urination.
-The Parasympathetic Nervous System is the opposite of the Sympathetic Nervous System, one stimulates the other relaxes.
+The Parasympathetic Nervous System is the opposite of the Sympathetic Nervous System; one stimulates the other relaxes.

-When a stressful situation presents the Sympathetic Nervous System stimulates the adrenals to secrete adrenaline (epinephrine).
-An increase in adrenaline results in a rise in heart rate, breathing, blood flow and pressure, an amplification of the 5 senses and muscle strength.
-Digestive secretion, saliva and urine flow are decreased during this time.
-This is done in preparation for the fight or flight response.
-This response was great a 10,000 years ago if you were confronted by a sabre-toothed tiger or a warring tribe, but in today's society, the constant over-activation of the Sympathetic Nervous System causes real and long term harm to our health.
+When a stressful situation presents, the Sympathetic Nervous System stimulates the adrenal glands to secrete adrenaline (epinephrine).
+Elevated adrenaline leads to a rise in heart rate, breathing, blood flow, blood pressure, and muscle strength.
+The body is now prepared to fight or flight.
+This response was great 10,000 years ago when we were confronted by a sabre-toothed tiger or a warring tribe.
+In today's society, the constant over-activation of the Sympathetic Nervous System causes real and long term harm to our health.